Facts & Figures

 Germany occupies a particular position among many countries where AOP Health is represented since it was one of the first expansion territory.
 The company began its development in Germany in 2011 and was transformed into a legal entity in 2018.

-AOP Health Germany is a team of around eight employees in the Marketing & Sales, Medical Affairs and Market Access in HematoOncology division.
+AOP Health Germany is a team of 18 employees in Marketing & Sales, Medical Affairs, Market Access, Accounting, Controlling, HR and Office Management.

 Vision & Mission

 History of more than 20 years means many significant milestones — in research, social, business spheres and regulatory affairs — that were and are important for AOP Health.

 The brand name was changed to AOP Health to reflect the expansion of business activities beyond rare diseases covering all of the Group’s business segments including critical care.

 AOP Orphan took over the Viennese pharmaceutical company Amomed and the Luxembourgish health-tech company SciPharm.

 On Feb 15th EMA approves AOP Orphan’s BESREMi® as firt-line monotherapy in adults for the treatment of Polycytheamia vera (PV) without symptomatic splenomegaly.